 - Taping of the shoulder for pain relief and improved function

 - Short term rest from overhead and repetitive shoulder movements

-Chronic shoulder bursitis may not have an easily identifiable cause.
-Chronic shoulder bursitis treatment should include:
+If your shoulder bursitis is chronic, it may not have an easily identifiable cause and treatment could include:

-- Thorough assessment of daily activities that may stress the shoulder
+- Thorough assessment of your daily activities that may stress the shoulder

 - Physical assessment of the shoulder by an experienced shoulder physio

 - Physical assessment of the neck to determine its effect on your shoulder pain

 - Massage, dry needling and other manual therapy of the shoulder